Uluköy, Taşova

-Uluköy is a village in the Taşova District, Amasya Province, Turkey.
+Uluköy, formerly Sonusa (Ottoman Turkish: صونيسا, romanized: Sonisa) is a village in the Taşova District, Amasya Province, Turkey.
 Its population is 1,047 (2021).
 Before the 2013 reorganisation, it was a town (belde).
 Scholars believe this was Roman Annisa or Annesi, the site of Basil of Caesarea's family land and monastic center.
+Sonisa reached the peak of its regional fame during the Ottoman period, especially under Sultan Bayezid II.
+During the Ottoman era, Sonisa was one of the most important settlements in the lands between Amasya and Niksar.

+Modern archeological site discoveries in the broader region—the valley historically known as Phanaroea, which Sonisa is part of—include Kabayar höyük and Horoztepe höyük.
+These discoveries are traced back early as several millennia, with some uncovered vases in the site of Kabayar höyük being preserved at Museum of the Ancient Orient.